 Lisa Highfill has curated a variety of end-of-the-year activities into this Wakelet.
 There are resources available here for every grade level.

 Giving students a sense of accomplishment at the end of the year is important.
-Common Sense has vetted and collected ways to do this, even at a distance.
-Check out their ideas for using Google, polling tools, and a number of other useful online resources.
+Common Sense has collected ways to celebrate the end of the year.
+Check out their ideas and resources.

-Emma Pass shares several ideas to release some tension and have fun at the end of the year, including virtual field trips.
-If you’re a fan of virtual fields trips, don’t forget to check out our ideas for engaging digital trips at the links below.
+If you’re a fan of virtual field trips, don’t forget to check out our ideas for engaging digital trips at the links below.

 - Texas Virtual Field Trips